 Thank goodness I quickly released my agreement to buy into it and then went through this handy exercise once I got home to help me gently separate from the panic and keep my thoughts from running away too far!

-This brief exercise from RESOLVE uses affirmations and the Intuitive Learning Circles™ to quickly help you when you are:
+Managing Anxiety in the Midst of Collective Fear uses affirmations and the Intuitive Learning Circles™ that can help when you are:

 Mind Body Integration